flaviostutz/freepbx/README.md

 ### Fork ME

-Please feel free to fork or contribite this image.
+Please feel free to fork or contribite to this image.
 [https://bitbucket.org/jmar71n/docker-freepbx/src/]